hzeller/bant/README.md

     list-packages  : List all BUILD files and the package they define → 2 column table: (buildfile, package)
-    list-targets   : List BUILD file locations of rules with matching targets → 3 column table: (buildfile:location, ruletype, target) aliased-by     : List targets and the various aliases pointing to it.
+    list-targets   : List BUILD file locations of rules with matching targets → 3 column table: (buildfile:location, ruletype, target) list-leafs     : Like list-targets, but only targets not mentioned in any deps=[].
+                     → 3 column table: (buildfile:location, ruletype, target)
+    aliased-by     : List targets and the various aliases pointing to it.
                      → 2 column table: (actual, alias*)